Rush Limbaugh, the reason God invented radio in the first place.

 This raspberry, I liked it.

-The the the the uh diet raspberry, I liked it.
+The diet raspberry, I liked it.

 It's the best I tasted.

-That's why I decided to go.
+That's why I decided to go, I liked it.

-And there's ego there, because I'm saying if I liked it, everybody else will.
+And there's ego there because I'm saying if I liked it, everybody else will.

-I'm getting emails like yours, Tanner, from people who are uh going on and on about how it's the best tasting they've ever tasted.
+I'm getting emails like yours, Tanner, from people who are going on and on about how it's the best tasting they've ever tasted.

 And they really do mean it.